liamrosenfeld/liamrosenfeld.com/content/projects/fourier-artist.md

 blurb: "My accepted WWDC19 Scholarship Application"
 ---

 My accepted WWDC19 Scholarship Application.
 It takes in a path and then uses the Discrete Fourier Transform to animate it as a series of orbiting epicycles.

-It also utilizes the playgrounds format of the submission to also explain how the math relates to the code and so that the reader would be able to
+It utilizes the playgrounds format of the submission to also explain how the math relates to the code.

 This was such a fun project to work on because it involved learning a lot of new and fascinating math and resulted in an extremely visually satisfying final product.